Peakboard/peakboard-templates.github.io/_templates/Production_Status_Alert/en.md

 layout: article
 title: Production Status Alert
 description:
-  - This design template includes the current production line status and indicates errors
+  - This template displays the current status of the production and displays a clear warning message in case of errors.
+This allows errors to be detected and resolved quickly.
 lang: en
 weight: 500
 isDraft: false